 What is Discrete Trial Training and how does it help children on the autism spectrum learn?

 Many children on the severe side of the autism spectrum have learning deficits.
 Registered Behavior Technicians (RBT) can use DTT to help children learn basic skills in these five areas:

 - Self Help.

-Discrete Trial Teaching is an intervention method utilizing applied behavioral analysis.
-Many children on the more severe side of the autistic spectrum have deficits in learning basic abilities.
-DTT teaches skills through a structured ladder of small, easily-taught components.
+Discrete Trial Teaching ABA is a method to teach skills using a system of small, easily taught components.
 The method began in the 1970s through the efforts of Doctor Ivar Lovaas.
-Through repetition of the DTT process, children can obtain mastery over necessary abilities.
-The skills taught are classified as “cognitive, communication, play, social and self-help.”
+Through the Discrete Trial Training ABA process, children can master necessary abilities.

 What are the Training Steps of DTT?

 The discriminative stimulus is a brief clear instruction alerting the child to the task at hand.
 This helps the student make a connection between a specific direction and an appropriate response.
 An example could be when a teacher says: “what is this?” before asking a child to identify an object.

 A prompt may be necessary to help the child form the proper response.
 The prompt may be performed between the discriminative stimulus and the response.
 It occurs when the teacher shows the child the correct response to guide their behavior.
 For example, a trainer may tap the correct object if it appears the child is having difficulty.